Loading...

 Can One SSL Certificate Cover Multiple Applications?

-Yes, with conditions.
-A single SSL certificate can cover multiple applications on the same server if they share the same IP address.
+A single SSL certificate can cover multiple applications on the same Cloudways server if they share the same IP address.
+You add each domain to the certificate during installation.
 However, you cannot have more than one certificate active on a single application.
 Adding a new SSL certificate to an application replaces any existing certificate on that application.

 Generating a CSR for a Custom SSL Certificate